‘Real Housewives’ Star Erika Jayne Makes History By Being The First ‘Housewife’ To Attend The CFDA Awards

 Jayne went on to say that the CFDA Awards were the “Super Bowl” of fashion and that even though she’s used to being on a red carpet, she still felt a little uncomfortable and out of her league.
 With that said, too, she credited Brett Heyman with helping her through the process of attending the high-end event.

 Erika Jayne is a Housewife that’s known for her love of fashion.
 In addition to having three closets in her Beverly Hills mansion that are filled with her various fashion finds, she once told a reporter that she spent more than $40,000 a month in various fashion and beauty treatments for herself.
-In addition, she made headlines because she interned at the fashion bible, Vogue, for the all of one day.
+In addition, she made headlines because she interned at the fashion bible Vogue for an entire day.

 But Jayne is best known for always being front-and-center at fashion’s biggest events.
 She’s been friends with several designers, including Jeremy Scott, for a number of years.
 In fact, she was seen front-and-center at Jeremy Scott’s special exhibition at Coachella this year, where she served as a DJ for the event.